palewire/django-calaccess-raw-data/docs/models.rst

         <tr>
             <td>stmnt_status</td>
             <td>Integer</td>
-            <td>The status of the statement.
+            <td>Statement status: The status of the statement.
 If the filing has been reviewed or not reviewed.</td>
         </tr>